music-encoding/guidelines/_guidelines-v4/04-cmn/03-cmnadditionalmeasurecontent/05-cmnartic/01-cmnarpeggliss.md

 version: "v4"
 ---

 In CMN, the notes of a chord are sometimes performed successively rather than simultaneously.
 This behavior, called arpeggiation, is normally indicated using a wavy line preceding the chord.
 MEI offers the {% include link elem="arpeg" %} element to describe arpeggios.
-This element is a member of the {% include link model="controlEventLike" %} class and, like other members of this class, uses the **@staff**, **@layer** and **@tstamp** or the **@startid** and **@endid** attributes to connect it to the affected chord.
+This element is a member of the {% include link model="controlEventLike.cmn" %} class and, like other members of this class, uses the **@staff**, **@layer** and **@tstamp** or the **@startid** and **@endid** attributes to connect it to the affected chord.

 {% include mei example="cmn/cmn-sample142.txt" valid="" %}